 It’s almost a given that in this day and age, any successful business needs to have an online presence, whether it’s offering a digital service or creating a platform to connect with customers.
 Setting up an online front for your business involves several steps, a crucial one of which includes choosing a web hosting service.
 When starting out, most businesses opt for a shared hosting platform, owing to its affordability.
 However, success is a two-pronged sword and should your business grow at a rate that is unexpected, don’t be surprised if a shared solution starts posing a roadblock to your revenue cap.

-Your clients need the assurance of better security
+Your clients need the assurance of better IT security

-Your current shared solution is buckling under the increased traffic
+Your current shared hosting solution is buckling under the increased traffic

 Your customers are complaining of poor load time

 Nobody wants to visit a website that takes over a minute to load each page.
 In fact, a Nielsen Norman report showed that 47% of visitors expect a website to load in less than 2 seconds, and 40% of visitors will leave the website if the loading process takes more than 3 seconds.
 Google considers page load time as a serious SEO attribute and webpages with poor load times are dropped in ranking.
 In a shared server solution, server resources such as processing power and RAM are shared among large number of accounts.
 If multiple accounts run into heavy traffic, it can lead to server downtime and slower load for all the accounts.
 Switching to a dedicated server solution mitigates this problem as you won’t have to worry about other accounts mooching off on your precious server resources.